goofballLogic/gbL.jsMop/README.md

 		{ name: "Imran" }
 	];

+	/*
-	/* when the "show names" message is sent, the controller would receive it, because it says "I.receive.showNames" (below) */
+        When the "show names" message is sent, the controller would receive it, because it says "I.receive.showNames"
+	*/

     function Controller() {